rubygems/bundler/README.markdown

 you run any ruby code in context of the bundle's gem environment.

 ## Installation

+If you are upgrading from Bundler 0.8, be sure to read the upgrade notes located at the bottom of this file.

 Bundler has no dependencies besides Ruby and RubyGems.
 You can install the latest release via RubyGems: